skydoves/Balloon/README.md

 ```

 ### Show and dismiss
-This is how to show balloon popup and dismiss.
+This is how to show balloon popup and dismiss. <br>
+We can set the balloon popup's position using `x-Offset` and `y-Offset` attributes. <br>
+And show based on top/bottom/right/left alignment if we use `showAlign__` method.

 ```kotlin
 balloon.show(anchor: View) // shows the balloon on the center of an anchor view.